-Upload videos on the RWTH streaming server (Opencast)
+Upload videos to the RWTH streaming server (Opencast)

-The block "Videostreaming (Opencast)" on the right side of a course room shows all videos on the RWTH streaming server that can be used in this course room.
-Here, Managers can upload videos to the streaming server, which should be available in the current course room.
-Besides adding various metadata you can also attach WebVTT files with captions or chapters.
+The block "Videostreaming (Opencast)" on the right side of a course room shows all videos that are on the RWTH streaming server and that can be used in this course room.
+Managers can use this block to upload videos to the streaming server that should be available in the current course room.

-To re-use one and the same video in another course room it must be re-uploaded there.
+To reuse the same video in another course room, it must be uploaded there again.